+2. Refer an unrepresented seller

 Another way agents work with us is through referrals.
 Opendoor Brokerage pays a 1% referral fee to agents who refer a seller to sell their home to Opendoor—think of this like a broker-to-broker referral.

-An agent qualifies for a referral fee if the seller is not paying a listing commission to the agent, and the seller has not requested an offer directly from Opendoor on the seller’s home in the last thirty days.
+An agent qualifies for a referral fee if the seller or the agent has not requested an offer directly from Opendoor on the seller’s home in the last thirty days.

 3. Represent a buyer on an Opendoor home